Police officers look for certain signs to ascertain whether a person has been drinking and driving, including:

 - being overly argumentative or friendly.

-Breathalyzer tests are the preferred method of evaluation by officers (as opposed to blood or urine tests).
-Although you have the right of refusal, doing so may mean a driver license suspension of 180 days.
-If you do submit to the test and have a blood alcohol content (BAC) of over a 0.08, you may face a license suspension of 90 days.
+Breathalyzer tests are the preferred method of evaluation by officers (as opposed to blood or urine tests); however more and more officers are obtaining a warrant to perform a blood test.
+Although you have the right of refusal for a breath test, doing so may mean a driver license suspension of 180 days and possibly having your blood drawn from a warrant.
+If you do submit to the test and have a blood alcohol content (BAC) of over a 0.08, you may still face a license suspension of 90 days.

 Contacting a DWI Lawyer in Texas

-Serving the Greater Houston Area, the Kahn Law Firm is a dedicated husband and wife team specializing in the practice areas of personal injury and criminal defense.
-Advocating for those charged with alcohol-related offenses like DUI and DWI, the Kahn Law Firm’s attorneys are experts on the how field sobriety tests should be administered and evaluated.
+Serving the Greater Houston Area, the Pearland lawyers at the Kahn Law Firm handle practice areas of personal injury and criminal defense.
+Advocating for those charged with alcohol-related offenses like DUI and DWI, the Kahn Law Firm's attorneys are experts on the how field sobriety tests should be administered and evaluated.
 For a free consultation, call today – 1-844-301-KAHN.